 Navigating the Binter website was not an easy task as even finding the english landing page is a little difficult but in the end I got a ticket for 55 Euros on their late evening flight from S. C. de la Palma to Las Palmas.
 Tickets include one checked bag (20 KG).

 Check-in, Departure Airport

-On the day of travel I could not quite figure out, if online check-in was possible but did not persist either, as I had a bag to check anyway.
+On the day of travel I could not quite figure out, if online check-in was possible but did not persist, as I had a bag to check anyway.
 In the end I ended up doing it the old-school way: showing up 90 minutes before departure, checking-in at a desk where an actual human being gave me a boarding pass and took care of my luggage.
 Not so bad after all.

 I was the only passenger both at check-in and security so everything went really quick and I had about an hour to enjoy the modern terminal of Santa Cruz’s airport sitting on a comfortable high chair at a floor to ceiling window watching the night crawling in over the bay.
 Again, not bad, not bad at all.
 Throw in a tasty salad an a cold beer obtainable at moderate prices this made for a very pleasant waiting lounge indeed.

-Boarding is through an air bridge gate and stairs directly to the tarmac where the ATR 72 is already waiting.
+Boarding is through an air bridge gate and stairs directly to the apron where the ATR 72 is already waiting.
 As our flight was the last one of the day the airfield was solemnly quiet with only the cicadas chirping.